survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-No more those pesky deletion buttons:
+No more of those pesky delete buttons:

 ![Delete on hover](images/react_11.png)

 After these few steps we have an application that looks passable.
-We'll be improving its outlook as we add functionality, but at least it's something.
+We'll be improving its appearance as we add functionality, but at least it's somewhat visually appealing.

 ## Understanding React Components